Weir Farm National Historical Park | WEIR FARM GROUNDS

 Weir Farm Map (click to enlarge)

-The park brochure for Weir Farm National Historic Site includes a 6-stop Walking Tour of the grounds.
+The park brochure for Weir Farm National Historical Park includes a 6-stop Walking Tour of the grounds.
 Most of the stops are places you would normally see when visiting the park (Burlingham House Visitor Center, Weir House, Weir and Young art studios), but the tour also includes stops at the crossroad intersection of Pelham Lane and Nod Hill Road, Truant’s Meadow, and Weir Pond.
 The main attractions have their own web pages here on National Park Planner, so the following is an accounting of the other sites of interest.
 When taking the Walking Tour, be sure to stay on the mowed paths to lessen the chance of picking up ticks.

 CARETAKER’S HOUSE AND STUDIO